 McClung Museum of Natural History and Culture, 1327 Circle Park Dr on the UT campus, Knoxville, TN 37996.
 Hours: M-Sa 9-5, Su 1-5.
 Information: 865-974-2144, http://mcclungmuseum.utk.edu

-First place winners of the 2018 PAS International Percussion Ensemble Competition, UTPE will give a preview program of their showcase concert for the Percussive Arts Society International Conference in Indianapolis, IN on November 15th.
+First place winners of the 2018 PAS International Percussion Ensemble Competition, the UT Percussion Ensemble will give a preview program of the showcase concert they will perform at the Percussive Arts Society International Conference in Indianapolis, IN on November 15th.

 Oak Ridge Civic Music Association: Free Coffee Concert with Trillium Piano Trio